2024-2028

 Metric

-Increase percentage of SVC employees reporting a positive campus environment by 7% (to 1% point above the community college national average of 79%) from 73% (HEDS 2023) to 80%
+Increase percentage of SVC employees reporting a positive campus environment to 80% (baseline = 72%)

 KPI